machal/cssmine-content/nastroje-buildovani.md

 ![Prepros](<images/prepros.jpg>)

-Apart from all basic CSS, Javascript and image tasks, it also has an FTP deployment feature and synchronized website testing on multiple devices.
+Apart from all basic CSS, Javascript and image tasks it also has an FTP deployment feature and synchronized website testing tool for multiple devices.

 Grunt
 -----

-It is necessary to mention that to use Grunt, you have to be familiar with the command line.
+It is necessary to mention that in order to use Grunt, you have to be familiar with the command line.
 No other advanced knowledge is needed.
-To be honest, I tiptoe around the command line, however me and Grunt have become buddies quite fast.
+To be honest, I tiptoe around the command line, however Grunt has become my "buddy" quite fast.

 Grunt can be installed using npm…